General

 How do I fix a CVE?

-The answer to this varies on a case-by-case basis (What is the meaning of fixable?.
+The answer to this varies on a case-by-case basis.
+For more information, see What is the meaning of fixable?.
 Upgrading to the latest version of a software package may resolve the issue.
-Review the CVE details for a specific vulnerability and recommendations, if available, to determine how to resolve the issue.
+Review the CVE details for a specific vulnerability and recommendations, if available, to determine the steps to resolve the issue.

 If I have unfixable CVEs, then what steps should I take to solve them?